jefdaj/jefdaj.github.io/src/posts/2021/03/03/source-code-for-this-blog/index.md

 # Branches

 The `master` branch holds the unreadable HTML that Github is actually serving.
-Start on [the `develop` branch][develop] instead for the source code.
+Start on [the `master` branch][master] instead for the source code.
-I make a new branch like `develop-cssfixes` or `develop-greatidea` when starting any task that has a chance of failing, then merge back into `develop` once I know it works.
+I make a new branch like `master-cssfixes` or `master-greatidea` when starting any task that has a chance of failing, then merge back into `master` once I know it works.
 All my draft posts live on one `drafts` branch.
-When one is done I check it out onto `develop`, then rebase `drafts` from there.
+When one is done I check it out onto `master`, then rebase `drafts` from there.

 # Posts